see ANNE BlOUNT

 ELIZABETH LEGGE (1580-1685)

-Agnes Legh or Leigh was the daughter and coheir of Sir John Legh of Stockwell, Surrey (d.1566) and Elizabeth Darcy (d.1563+), from whom he was later divorced.
-He was the half brother of Queen Catherine Howard and was in prison at least twice.
-In August 1547, he had just been released from the Fleet, and in 1550, he left the Tower for his daughter’s house.
-By 1544, she had married Sir Thomas Paston of London (d.
+Agnes Legh was the daughter and coheir of Sir John Legh or Leigh of Stockwell, Surrey (d.1566) and Elizabeth Darcy (d.1563+), from whom he was later divorced.
+Sir John was the half brother of Queen Catherine Howard.
+By 1544, Agnes had married Sir Thomas Paston of London (d.
 September 4, 1550), a gentleman of the privy chamber.
 Their children were were Henry (b.1545), Edward (1550-March 24, 1630), and Katherine (d.1605).
-Paston left Agnes a life interest in all his lands and named her executor with her father, her brother-in-law Clement Paston, and his cousin, Richard Heydon, as overseers.
-Agnes’s second husband was Edward Fitzgerald (Fitzgarrett/Garrett) (January 17, 1528/9-1590), younger brother of the 11th earl of Kildare.
+Agnes’s father was in the Fleet in August 1547 and left the Tower of London for his daughter’s house in 1550.
+Paston left Agnes a life interest in all his lands.
+She was executor, but he named her father, her brother-in-law Clement Paston, and his cousin, Richard Heydon, as overseers.
+Agnes married Edward Fitzgerald (Fitzgarrett/Garrett) (January 17, 1528/9-1590), younger brother of the 11th earl of Kildare.
 Their seven children included Gerald (d.
 February 11, 1612), who succeeded his cousin as 14th earl, Dudley, Thomas, Elizabeth, Lettice, and Douglas.
-In 1566, Agnes’s wealth included property in Dorset, Somerset, Surrey, and elsewhere, with conditions, and £50 worth of plate.
-For the entire will, see http://www.oxford-shakespeare.com.
-Agnes was buried in Stanwell parish church.
+In 1566, Agnes’s wealth included property in Dorset, Somerset, Surrey, and elsewhere, and £50 worth of plate.

 ANNE LEGH (1594-1677+)